ANTI-CORRUPTION POLICY

 Violations and consequences

-If this Anti-Corruption Policy is violated but Scandic notes that there is a wish to comply and undertake measures to comply with the principles stated in this Policy, Scandic shall, as a first step, initiate a dialog with the employee.
+If this Anti-Corruption Policy is violated but Scandic notes that there is a wish to comply and undertake measures to comply with the principles stated in this Policy, Scandic will, as a first step, initiate a dialog with the employee.
 This is on the condition that Scandic will not suffer financial, reputational or other loss as a result.
 Depending on the nature of the breach Scandic can also provide an admonition or alternatively terminate the agreement with the employees.

 Any violations of the Anti-Corruption Policy must be reported immediately to the immediate manager or other person designated by the company.
 Scandic’s intranet Fuse contains contact information and the means to report violations anonymously by our whistleblower function.